Yes – you can unclog a gutter downspout yourself using simple tools and safe methods.

-After it rains, you may find you don’t see water coming through your gutter downspouts.
-This is a common problem that can happen if you don’t resolve the issue.
-And clogged downspouts can lead to more problems, so this needs to be taken care of immediately.
+After it rains, you may find you don’t see water coming out of your gutters.
+This is a common problem that can occur if you don’t resolve it.
+Clogged downspouts can lead to further problems, so this needs to be addressed immediately.
 But how do I unclog the downspout?

 Check for Gutter Clogs